-As co-founder of Voizzup, a startup that helps radio stations evaluate on-air contents daily by measuring listeners spontaneous reactions on mobile apps, I’ll be working with one of the most innovative public radio organisations in Europe in the coming months.
+As co-founder of Voizzup, a startup that helps radio stations evaluate on-air contents daily by measuring listeners spontaneous reactions on mobile apps, I’ll be working with the VRT, one of the most innovative public radio organisations in Europe in the coming months.
 Also, hopefully very soon, we’ll be helping some of the stations of a very active and inspiring commercial radio group.

 These two organisations have already learned by themselves that they need to adapt for catching up with the latest technological advances and disruptions in audio industry.
 They have tweaked their internal structure to embed startup-like teams, set up innovation labs and add roles new to Radio such as solution architects, scrum masters, data automation product managers and voice user-experience designers.